McPeyen/Unofficial-Milky-Way-Idle-for-Android/README.md

 - **Custom JavaScript Support**: Run custom scripts to enhance your gameplay experience
   - Support for both URL-based and inline JavaScript
   - Auto-update option for URL-based scripts
-  - A *Script Manager* via Settings → Game → Script Manager to enable, disable, auto-update, delete, and install your scripts

 - **Script Manager**: Control all of your scripts!
 Accessed via Settings → Game → Script Manager
   - Enable scripts